Cogenesis of visible and dark sector asymmetry in a minimal seesaw framework: Decay Rates of RH-neutrinos .

 \section{Decay Rates of RH-neutrinos $N_{k}$.}

-Using the interaction terms in mass basis, the heavy RH-neutrinos $N$ decay into $H\nu$, $Z \nu$ and $W\ell$, respectively, if kinematically allowed.
-For heavier RH-neutrinos $N_{2,3}$.
-For masses of RH-neutrinos greater than $W$, $Z$ and $H$, the two body decays are on-shell otherwise, there could be three body decays via off-shell SM bosons.
-The value of these decay rates are given in the table~\ref{tab:decay}.
-The expression for partial decay widths are
+If mass of the heavy RH-neutrino $N_2$ greater than $W$, $Z$ and $H$, then using the interaction terms in mass basis, $N_2$ can decay into $H\nu$, $Z \nu$ and $W\ell$, respectively, if kinematically allowed.
+The two body decays are on-shell, although three body decays could be via off-shell SM bosons.
+The chosen values of important parameters are listed below:\\ \textbf{Input parameters:} where all masses are in GeV.
+The expression for partial decay widths are shown below and their results are given in table~\ref{tab:decay}.
+Also, the structure of coupling matrices are as follows: